vsimakhin/web-logbook/README.md

 * Latest v3 release https://github.com/vsimakhin/web-logbook/releases/tag/v3.23.0
 * Docker `docker pull vsimakhin/web-logbook:v3.23.0`

+---

 # Usage

+## Local installation

 You can clone the repo and compile the binaries yourself, or just download the latest ones for your operating system from the [releases](https://github.com/vsimakhin/web-logbook/releases).

 1. Download the latest release from https://github.com/vsimakhin/web-logbook/releases
-2. Extract the archive to some folder/directory
+2. Extract the archive to a directory of your choice
-3. Run:
+3. Start the application
   * Windows:
-    * Double-click on the `web-logbook.exe` file.
-It will show you some warnings about how unsafe it can be (I don't digitally sign the binary), but just run it.
+    * Double-click on the `web-logbook.exe`.
-  * Linux/MacOS:
+  * Linux/macOS:
     * Open a terminal and navigate to the directory
-    * Run `./web-logbook`
+    * Run `./web-logbook` or double-click on the `web-logbook` file.
 4. Open your browser, type http://localhost:4000 and the application is ready to use
-5. To close the application, use `Ctrl+C` in the terminal window or just close it
+5. To close the application, press `Ctrl+C` in the terminal window or just close it

+**Note**: Windows and macOS may display a security warning because the binary is not digitally signed.
+You can safely allow it to run.

 ## Docker & Kubernetes